-CAT tools, also known as Computer-Assisted Translation tools, are software tools widely used by professional linguists, individual translators, and translation companies who provide language translation services.
+CAT tools (Computer-Assisted Translation tools), are software applications widely used by professional linguists, individual translators, and translation companies who provide language translation services.
 Enterprise buyers of translation services at more and more companies are also starting to purchase CAT tools to produce translations.

-In this article, you’ll learn about the meaning of CAT tools, what they do, how they work, and the online CAT tool we recommend that works for Mac or PC.
+In this article, you’ll learn what CAT tools are, what they do, how they work, and the online CAT tool we recommend.

-CAT tools are Computer-Assisted Translation software tools that are used to produce translations faster with less effort and are accessed either online as cloud applications or as desktop software systems.
+CAT tools are software tools used to produce language translations faster and with less effort.
+They are accessed either online as cloud applications or as desktop software systems.

 They make the translation process more efficient, however, humans are still required to produce translations or edit computer-generated translations to improve quality.

 CAT software tools are commonly used by LSP’s (Language Service Providers), which are translation agencies.
 They’re also frequently used by individual translators and bilingual employees who work for organizations that have global audiences or have extensive localization needs.

 Overall, it’s estimated that CAT tools are used by more than 86% of translators.
 They are fundamental to the commercial translation way of doing business and they help save on translation cost and time.

 The main purpose of a CAT tool is to provide some form of translation support.
 The features included with any given CAT tool may differ, especially depending upon the price point.
 There are various features that help with multiple parts of the human translation process.
 And in essence, how one CAT tool works may differ from how another one works.